 Being outdoors carries some additional risk.
 Always be aware of your surroundings.
 Pay special attention while crossing roads or examining trees near roads.
 Bees, wasps and yellow jackets, although not common, may be encountered during a lab.
 You may wish to inform your instructor of any allergies or other medical conditions that you may have.
 Poison-ivy will be present, so know what the species looks like.
 It is everyone's responsibility for keeping the class safe.

 TECHNICAL REQUIREMENTS:

-Access to Desire2Learn (D2L), HGTC's student portal for course materials. myHGTC and college email access.
+Access to Desire2Learn (D2L), HGTC's learning management system (LMS) used for course materials.
+Access to myHGTC portal for student self-services.